-But it is the present state of things that concerns us most, so let us leave forecasts aside and dwell a moment longer on the suggestions that are at present to be met with for restoring a 'Western tradition'.
-There is one observation that would in itself suffice to show that these ideas are not in order: this is that they are almost always conceived from an attitude of more or less open hostility toward the East.
-It must be added that even those who wish to base themselves on Christianity are sometimes governed by this feeling: they seem set above all on finding points of opposition, which are really quite imaginary; and it is for this reason that we have encountered the absurd opinion that if the same things are found, expressed in almost identical form, in both Christianity and the Eastern doctrines, they nevertheless do not have the same meaning in the two cases, and have even contrary meanings!
-Those who make such assertions prove thereby that whatever may be their pretensions, they have not gotten very far in their understanding of the traditional doctrines, and have not perceived the fundamental identity underlying all the differences in outward form; and, even in cases where this identity is quite clear, they obstinately persist in not recognizing it.
-Also, the view they hold of Christianity itself is quite superficial, and could not correspond to the notion of a real traditional doctrine offering a complete synthesis that would embrace every domain; it is the basic principle that they lack, and in this they are affected far more than they may suppose by the modern outlook against which they wish to react; and when they have occasion to use the word 'tradition' they certainly do not give it the same meaning we do.
+But it is the present state of things that must concern us the most, so let us leave forecasts aside and dwell a moment longer on the suggestions that are at present to be met with for restoring a "Western tradition."
+There is one observation which would suffice in itself to show that these ideas are not, so to speak, in order: it is that they are almost always conceived from an attitude of more or less open hostility towards the East. must be added that even those who wish to base themselves on Christianity are sometimes governed by this feeling: they seem set above all on finding points of opposition, which are really quite imaginary; and it is for this reason that we have heard the absurd opinionput forward that if the same things are found, expressed in almost identical form, in Christianity and in the Eastern doctrines, they have nevertheless not the same meaning in the two cases, and have even contrary meanings!
+Those who make such assertions prove thereby that whatever may be their pretentions, they have not gone very far in the understanding of the traditional doctrines, and have not perceived the fundamental identity underlying all their differences of outward form; such people even go so far as to ignore this identity in cases where it becomes quite plain.
+Also, the view they hold of Christianity itself is quite superficial and could not answer to the notion of a real traditional doctrine offering a complete synthesis such as to embrace every domain; it is the basic principle that they lack, and in this they are affected far more than they may suppose by the modern outlook against which they wish to react; and when they have occasion to use the word "tradition" they certainly do not give it the same meaning that we do.